andriescoetsee/tracker_app_with_flask/README.md

 ### Then I used Postman to test the REST API using Json Web Token Authorisation.

-Some the test cases included:
+Some of the test cases included:

 * POST SignUp
 * POST Login